swang81/swang81.github.io/index.md

 - Papers: More than10 papers published in PRB, PRL, IEEE and other international journals
 - Patents: 17 domestic and international patents related to medical image processing algorithms.
 (13 authorized/registered and 4 applied)
 - National Projects: Participated in 3 medical imaging projects of the Ministry of Science and Technology and Shanghai Science and Technology Commission
-- Lose weight: To satisfy the need of work, I lose weight of 20kg by running and maintained so far
 - Obtain the “Game Designer Subject” Certification